-The employment agreements and the employment of each of Dr. Kathiresan, Dr. Bellinger, and Mr. Ashe provide that they may be terminated as follows: (1) upon the death or "disability" (as defined in the applicable employment agreement) of such executive officer; (2) at our election, with or without "cause" (as defined in the applicable employment agreement); and (3) at such executive officer's election, with or without "good reason" (as defined in the applicable employment agreement).
+The employment agreements and the employment of each of Dr. Kathiresan, Dr. Bellinger, and Ms. Dorval provide that they may be terminated as follows: (1) upon the death or "disability" (as defined in the applicable employment agreement) of such executive officer; (2) at our election, with or without "cause" (as defined in the applicable employment agreement); and (3) at such executive officer's election, with or without "good reason" (as defined in the applicable employment agreement).

-In the event of the termination of the employment of a named executive officer by us without cause, or by him for good reason, more than three months prior to or more than 12 months following a "change in control" (as such term is defined in his employment agreement), the named executive officer is entitled to his base salary that has accrued and to which he is entitled as of the termination date and other accrued benefits, including, for Dr. Kathiresan, any bonus that has been earned but not yet paid, which we refer to collectively as the accrued obligations.
-In addition, subject to his execution and nonrevocation of a severance and release of claims agreement, or the severance agreement, in our favor and his continued compliance with his "confidentiality agreement" (as such term is defined in his employment agreement), the severance agreement and/or any similar agreement, as applicable, with us, the named executive officer is entitled to (1) continued payment of his base salary, in accordance with our regular payroll procedures, for a period of 12 months in the case of Dr. Kathiresan, 12 months in the case of Mr. Ashe, and eight months in the case of Dr. Bellinger, (2) a lump sum payment equal to 100% in the case of Dr. Kathiresan, 100% in the case of Mr. Ashe, and 67% in the case of Dr. Bellinger, of his target bonus for the year in which the termination occurs, (3) provided he is eligible for and timely elects to continue receiving group medical insurance under COBRA and the payments would not result in the violation of nondiscrimination requirements of applicable law, payment by us of the portion of health coverage premiums we pay for similarly situated, active employees who receive the same type of coverage, for a period of up to 12 months in the case of Dr. Kathiresan, 12 months in the case of Mr. Ashe and nine months in the case of Dr. Bellinger following his date of termination and (4), for Dr. Kathiresan, Mr. Ashe, and Dr. Bellinger, immediate vesting and exercisability, or immediate release from our repurchase option, as applicable, of the number of shares subject to any unvested equity awards granted or issued to him, in the case of Dr. Kathiresan, prior to or following the effective date of his employment agreement and, in the case of Dr. Bellinger and Mr. Ashe, prior to the effective date of his employment agreement, that would have vested or been released, as applicable, had he remained an employee for 12 months in the case of Dr. Kathiresan and Mr. Ashe and nine months in the case of Dr. Bellinger, following his termination date (assuming no change in control occurred within such period).
+In the event of the termination of the employment of a named executive officer by us without cause, or by him or her for good reason, more than three months prior to or more than 12 months following a "change in control" (as such term is defined in his or her employment agreement), the named executive officer is entitled to his or her base salary that has accrued and to which he or she is entitled as of the termination date and other accrued benefits, including, for Dr. Kathiresan, any bonus that has been earned but not yet paid, which we refer to collectively as the accrued obligations.
+In addition, subject to his or her execution and nonrevocation of a severance and release of claims agreement, or the severance agreement, in our favor and his or her continued compliance with his or her "confidentiality agreement" (as such term is defined in Dr. Kathiresan and Dr. Bellinger's employment agreements) or "continuing obligations agreement" (as such term is defined in Ms. Dorval's employment agreement), the severance agreement and/or any similar agreement, as applicable, with us, the named executive officer is entitled to (1) continued payment of his or her base salary, in accordance with our regular payroll procedures, for a period of 12 months, (2) a lump sum payment equal to 100% in the case of Dr. Kathiresan, 67% in the case of Ms. Dorval and 67% in the case of Dr. Bellinger, of his or her target bonus for the year in which the termination occurs, (3) provided he or she is eligible for and timely elects to continue receiving group medical insurance under COBRA and the payments would not result in the violation of nondiscrimination requirements of applicable law, payment by us of the portion of health coverage premiums we pay for similarly situated, active employees who receive the same type of coverage, for a period of up to 12 months following his or her date of termination and (4), for Dr. Kathiresan and Dr. Bellinger, immediate vesting and exercisability, or immediate release from our repurchase option, as applicable, of the number of shares subject to any unvested equity awards granted or issued to him, in the case of Dr. Kathiresan, prior to or following the effective date of his employment agreement and, in the case of Dr. Bellinger, prior to the effective date of his employment agreement, that would have vested or been released, as applicable, had he remained an employee for 12 months in the case of Dr. Kathiresan and nine months in the case of Dr. Bellinger, following his termination date (assuming no change in control occurred within such period).
 In addition, Dr. Kathiresan shall have until the earlier of 24 months following his termination date and the expiration of the applicable option grant to exercise all vested options then held by him (after giving effect to any vesting acceleration to which he is entitled).